atrocore/docs-old/modules/translations.md

 - **Destination language** – the language to which the translation is made.
 - **Source language** – the language which is the source for the translation.

-Please note, if there is no translation rule for some language as a destination language, the translations to that language will no be made, whether automatically nor by clicking on the `Translate` button.
+Please note, if there is no translation rule for some language as a destination language, the translations to that language will no be made, either automatically or by clicking the `Translate` button.

 Created rules cannot be modified.
 For some destination language only one rule can be created.
 So, if you want to modify a rule for some destination language you need to remove it and create a new translation rule.